Deeds Not Words

 IHR Wolfson Conference Suite, NB01/NB02, Basement, IHR, Senate House, Malet Street, London WC1E 7HU

-Helen Pankhurst in conversation with Professor Lynn Abrams (University of Glasgow)
+Helen Pankhurst in conversation with Professor June Purvis (University of Portsmouth)

 On the 100th anniversary of women getting the vote, Helen Pankhurst – great-granddaughter of suffragette leader Emmeline Pankhurst and a leading women's rights campaigner – charts how women's lives have changed over the last century, and offers a powerful and positive argument for a new way forward.